santhosh-kumar/MultiCameraTracking/README.md

 ~~~

 ### Disclaimer ###
-I may have used some good codes from various sources, please feel free to notify to me if you find a piece of code that I need to acknowledge.
+I may have used some good codes from various sources, please feel free to notify me if you find a piece of code that I need to acknowledge.